Oppression or Democracy

 the ruling regime on the other.

-The terror tag is a decree that sanctions the suppression of a nation
+terror tag is a decree that sanctions the suppression of a nation

-in the hands of a regime, which fifty-one United Nations
+in the hands of a regime, which fifty-one United Nations resolutions

-The removal of the unjust terror tag on the PMOI is a legitimate demand
+removal of the unjust terror tag on the PMOI is a legitimate demand

 of the Iranian people.
 Based on my experience with the people of

-France, I am convinced that a solid majority in Europe also
+France, I am convinced that a solid majority in Europe also support

-distinguished members here and to the EU summit that will convene in
+members here and to the EU summit that will convene in Brussels

-The existence of the clerical regime is entwined with suppression and
+existence of the clerical regime is entwined with suppression and

 the export of terrorism and fundamentalism.
-It cannot retreat
+It cannot retreat from

 The mullahs are secretly continuing their nuclear weapons project